pretix/pretix-docs/docs/guides/check-in/custom.md

 ### Allowing multiple entries

 By default, pretixSCAN will only recognize a ticket as valid **once** if it has not been checked out in the meantime.
-If you set up custom check-in rules that allow tickets to be used used multiple times, then you also need to check the box next to "Allow multiple entries per ticket".
+If you set up custom check-in rules that allow tickets to be used used multiple times, then you also need to check the box next to "Allow multiple entries per ticket" further up on the same page.

 ### Setting conditions specific to products or variations